-Powerful beaks and strong bite strengths mean that parrots shouldn’t be left alone with children or other unsupervised pets.
-Parrots aren’t predatory animals, but they can be territorial.
+Powerful beaks and a strong bite force mean that parrots shouldn’t be left alone with children or other unsupervised pets.
 Even small parrots can inflict painful bites.

 Are Parrots Dangerous To Humans?

-Unfortunately, many people get parrots thinking that they are easy to care for.
-According to the Journal of Exotic Pet Medicine, the reality of parrots is that they are:
+Unfortunately, many people get parrots thinking they won’t present any challenges.
+According to the Journal of Exotic Pet Medicine, the reality of parrots is that they can be:

 - Prone to biting

-At times, the destructive capabilities of parrots can be turned on their owners.
-Parrots may grow defensive of their toys, cage, and owners.
-This behavior could lead to parrots biting, screaming, or clawing at items/people.
+Parrots may grow defensive of their toys, cage, partners, and owners.
+This behavior could lead to parrots biting, screaming, and clawing at items or people.

 Do Parrots Attack Humans?

-Parrots aren’t predatory and definitely don’t want to challenge creatures larger than them.
-They will only attack or warn other creatures away if something is wrong or they’re feeling afraid.
+Parrots aren’t predatory animals and don’t want to challenge creatures larger than themselves.
+They’ll only attack or warn other creatures if something is wrong or they’re afraid.

-The only exception is if the parrot is traumatized.
-If the parrot is a rescue pet or was re-sold, it may have a history of abuse.
-This will likely cause a parrot to act more aggressively or defensively than would normally be the case.
+The exception is if the parrot is traumatized.
+If the parrot is a rescue animal or was re-sold, it may have a history of abuse, which will likely cause a parrot to act more aggressively or defensively.

 A parrot can become territorial over its cage, especially when it’s largely confined to its cage or hasn’t been socialized properly.
-The cage is seen as its territory or safe haven.
-Anyone that encroaches on this space may be warned away by a threat display.
+The cage is considered its territory or safe space.
+Anyone encroaching on this space may be warned away by a threat display.
 If ignored, a parrot may bite.

 Territorial aggression can be aimed at people, birds, and other pets that get too close to the cage.
-A parrot may also become territorial over its owner, perch, or any bird it has pair-bonded with.
+A parrot may also become territorial over its owner, perch, or a pair-bonded bird.

 Parrots are a prey species.
-Parrots kept in captivity do not have the ability to fly away from any threat, real or not, and will resort to a defensive display.
-This may involve biting, screeching, and flapping of wings.
+Parrots kept in captivity can’t fly away from any threat, real or not, and will resort to a defensive display that may involve biting, screeching, and flapping wings.

-A nervous, fearful, or upset parrot may bite out of fear.
-This type of bite is a warning.
+A nervous, fearful, or upset parrot may bite out of fear as a warning.
 Heed it for the time being, but take measures to remove the source of the fear.
-After this, begin working with the parrot to help it become accustomed to being handled again.

 Parrots groom by gently preening themselves and others with their breaks.
 Owners that have bonded with their parrot may experience this gentle nibbling on their: